pingcap/tidb-operator/deploy/aws/README.md

 ### Customize TiDB parameters

 By default, the terraform script will pass `./values/default.yaml` to the tidb-cluster helm chart.
-You change the `overrides_values` of the tidb cluster module to specify a customized values file.
+You can change the `overrides_values` of the tidb cluster module to specify a customized values file.

-The reference of the values file can be found [here]()

 ## Multiple Cluster Management

-An instance of `./tidb-cluster` module correspond to a TiDB cluster in the EKS cluster.
+An instance of `./tidb-cluster` module corresponds to a TiDB cluster in the EKS cluster.
 If you want to add a new TiDB cluster, you can edit `./cluster.tf` and add a new instance of `./tidb-cluster` module:

 ```hcl
 module example-cluster {